mdsteiner/EFAtools/README.md

 # load the package
 library(EFAtools)

-# Run all possible factor retention methods
+# Run multiple factor retention methods
-N_FACTORS(test_models$baseline$cormat, N = 500, method = "ML")
+N_FACTORS(test_models$baseline$cormat, N = 500)
-#> Warning in N_FACTORS(test_models$baseline$cormat, N = 500, method = "ML"): ! 'x' was a correlation matrix but CD needs raw data.
+#> Warning in N_FACTORS(test_models$baseline$cormat, N = 500): ! 'x' was a correlation matrix but CD needs raw data.
 Skipping CD.
-#>                                                                                                                                                                  ◉ 🏃 ◯ ◯ ◯ ◯ ◯ Running EKC                                                                                                                                                                 ◉ ◉ 🏃 ◯ ◯ ◯ ◯ Running HULL                                                                                                                                                                 ◉ ◉ ◉ 🏃 ◯ ◯ ◯ Running KGC                                                                                                                                                                 ◉ ◉ ◉ ◉ 🏃 ◯ ◯ Running PARALLEL                                                                                                                                                                 ◉ ◉ ◉ ◉ ◉ 🏃 ◯ Running SCREE                                                                                                                                                                 ◉ ◉ ◉ ◉ ◉ ◉ 🏃  Running SMT                                                                                                                                                                 ◉ ◉ ◉ ◉ ◉ ◉ ◉ Done!
+#> ℹ The default implementation of EKC has changed compared to EFAtools version <= 0.5.0 to reflect the original version by Braeken and van Assen (2017).
+The previous version (which often yields different results from the original) is available with type = 'AM2019'.
+See details in the help page.
 #>
 #> ── Tests for the suitability of the data for factor analysis ───────────────────
 #>